Health & Wellness

 Does your pup come running at the sound of the fridge opening?
 They might know it’s time for a midday snack and are drooling for a lick of your cottage cheese.
 But can you share this dairy-filled treat with your dog?

-Cottage cheese is an OK choice for your dog when served in moderation, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+Cottage cheese is an OK choice for your dog when served in moderation, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 That said, presenting your pet with a daily afternoon cheeseboard isn’t recommended.

 (Even though cottage cheese is generally safe for your pet, always consult your vet before introducing a new food item to their diet.)